 End of year office closure

-The ANMF office will be closed from 1pm, Thursday 24 December and re-open 8.45am, Monday 4 January.
-During this time an ANMF officer will be on-call (except on public holidays and weekends) between 8.45 and 5pm, for urgent matters only, such as a member being dismissed.
+The ANMF office will be closed from 1pm, Friday 24 December and re-open 8.45am, Tuesday 4 January.
+During this time on non-public holiday weekdays a small number of ANMF staff will monitor member assistance inquiries to ensure urgent matters receive a response.
+An ANMF officer will also be on-call (except on public holidays and weekends) between 8.45 and 5pm, for urgent matters only, such as a member being dismissed.
+For clarity the ANMF staff on-call days are 27, 28 and 31 December.

 For non-urgent matters, you may find the information you need on our member assistance page or complete our member assistance inquiry form.
-However all member assistance inquiries lodged within the above dates will not be responded to until after 4 January with priority given to the most urgent.
+However, member assistance inquiries lodged within the above dates may not be responded to until after 4 January, with priority given to the most urgent.

 The holiday season can sadly be a fraught time with increasing numbers of domestic violence, sexual assault, alcohol abuse and mental health episodes.
 Often nurses, midwives and carers are on the frontline and, at the same time, may also be personally affected.